Frequently Asked Questions about Antarctica

 The simple answer is that it's too cold.
-What would be rain falls as snow instead, but not very much of that falls either, Antarctica is classed as a desert as so little snow falls, it's just that being so cold, it doesn't go anywhere and so builds up instead until it's kilometers thick.
-Actually, even much of that "snow" isn't really snow but ice crystals in the air that build up very slowly over time.
+What would be rain falls as snow instead, but not very much of that falls either, Antarctica is classed as a desert as so little snow falls, it's just that being so cold, it doesn't go anywhere and so builds up until it's kilometers thick.
+Actually, even much of that "snow" isn't really snow but ice crystals that form in the air, fall out and accumulate very slowly over time.

 2/ Where is the South Pole ?

 Unlike the North Pole the South Pole is inland.
-It is near the middle of the Great Antarctic ice sheet at an altitude of 2800 m.
-It is 1230 km from the nearest coast.
+It is near the middle of the Great Antarctic ice sheet at an altitude of 2,800m (9,186 ft).
+It is 1,230 km (764 miles) from the nearest coast.
 The ice at the Pole is moving at about 10 m per year.
-Each year staff at the Amundsen-Scott (USA) station, at the South Pole, move the marker flag to compensate for the movement of the ice.
+Each year staff at the Amundsen-Scott (USA) station at the South Pole move the marker flag to compensate for the movement of the ice.

-The Magnetic South Pole (opposite to the Magnetic North Pole we all point our compasses at) on the other hand doesn't have a fixed position, it drifts about continually by quite a long way.
+The Magnetic South Pole (opposite to the Magnetic North Pole we all point our compasses at) on the other hand doesn't have a fixed position, it drifts about all the time travelling 10 to 15 km each year.
 It was first reached during Shackleton's British Antarctic Expedition (1907-1909) by Professor Edgeworth David and Sir Douglas Mawson (Australian geologists) and Alistair Mackay.

-At that time the magnetic pole lay within the Antarctic continent at latitude 71.6°S and longitude 152°E. Today the Magnetic South Pole lies far out to sea at latitude 65°S and longitude 139°E, it travels 10 to 15 km north-west each year.
-The pole wanders daily in a roughly elliptical path around this average position, and may be as far as 80 km away from this position when the Earth's magnetic field is disturbed.
+At that time the magnetic pole lay within the Antarctic continent at latitude 71.6°S and longitude 152°E. Today the Magnetic South Pole lies far out to sea at latitude 64°S and longitude 137°E, around 1,057km (660 miles) away from where it was.
+The pole wanders daily in a roughly elliptical path around this average position, and may be as far as 80 km (50 miles) away from this position when the Earth's magnetic field is disturbed.

 3/ What do you pack in your survival kits?

-Depends what you mean by a survival kit.
-Scientists in Antarctica generally live on a base where everything is provided for them.
-Like living in a sort of hotel - except there aren't any staff to do things for you!
-Apart from the specialist jobs on many bases everyone takes it in turns to do the mundane unskilled work.
-Near to many bases is a hut that contains enough tents, clothing and food for a full base compliment for about 18 months, just in case the base burns down and they are left with nothing, pretty bad news in the middle of a Antarctic winter with no chance of rescue for a few months.
+Scientists in Antarctica generally live on a base or station where everything is provided for them.
+Like living in a hostel - except there aren't any staff to do things for you!
+On most bases apart from the specialist jobs, everyone takes it in turns to do the mundane unskilled work.
+Near to many bases is a hut that contains enough tents, clothing and food for a full base compliment for about 18 months, just in case the base burns down and they are left with nothing.
+Pretty bad news in the middle of a Antarctic winter with no chance of rescue for some months.

-In huts and tents, there is everything needed to stay alive in really low temperatures.
-Paraffin stove and lamp, loads of high energy food, synthetic camping mat, air mattress and thick sheepskin on top of this, then two huge great down filled sleeping bags with a big hood, and of course lots of layers of very warm clothing. (but not much underwear - not a lot of inclination to change and wash it when it's well below freezing!).
+In huts and tents away from the station, there is everything needed to stay alive in really low temperatures.
+Paraffin stove and lamp, loads of high energy food, synthetic camping mat, air mattress and thick sheepskin on top of this, then two huge great down-filled sleeping bags with a big hood, and of course lots of layers of very warm clothing.
 Fuel is very important too, there's plenty of frozen water about but it needs melting for drinks and cooking, when travelling most food is dehydrated to save weight and space.

 You wrap up warm in layers and several of them.
 It's very important to properly cover the extremities and places where heat might escape easily too, feet, ankles, hands, wrists and your head.
 Mainly synthetic fibers these days, not forgetting insulated footwear too.
 Clothes need to be kept dry and clean to maintain their best insulating qualities.